dtinth/promptpay-qr/README.md

 # promptpay-qr

-Library to generate QR Code payload for PromptPay.
+Web app, CLI app, and library to generate QR Code payload for PromptPay.

 ## CLI